timescale/docs.timescale.com-content/faq.md

 Via normal SQL. [[Top]](#top)

 ### **Is there a clustered version and how can I try it?** <a id="clustered"></a>
-A clustered version is in active development.
-[You can read more about the architecture in this technical paper](http://www.timescaledb.com/papers/timescaledb.pdf).
+A clustered version is actively being developed.
-If you’d like to learn more, please let us know. [[Top]](#top)
+If you’d like to learn more, please contact us at hello@timescale.com. [[Top]](#top)

 ### **How far can TimescaleDB scale?** <a id="scaling"></a>
-TimescaleDB scales out horizontally in a linear fashion across many servers.
-All servers can receive and process queries, and store data; TimescaleDB does not use any specialized primary server or transaction coordination.
+We've first focused on scaling TimescaleDB up on a single node, which you can read about in the next question.
+That said, the principle design decisions implemented for scaling up are the same for allowing TimescaleDB to scale out horizontally in a linear fashion across many servers.
+When clustering is released, all servers can receive and process queries, and store data; TimescaleDB will not use any specialized primary server or transaction coordination.
 It is designed to combine the scalability of popular NoSQL databases, with the native query complexity supported by RDBMS systems. [[Top]](#top)

 ### **How does TimescaleDB scale?** <a id="how-scaling"></a>
 TimescaleDB’s architecture leverages two key properties of time-series data: